Black Drum - 2013

 Research and Data Needs – Coast-wide stock assessment, collect ageing structures, migration studies (tagging), update or conduct research on age, growth, maturity, and fecundity

 Size and Age at Maturity – Females mature at 4-6 years (25-28 inches), Males at 3-4 years (22-25 inches)

 Historical and Current Maximum Age – 60+ years

 Juvenile Abundance Index – None

 Habits and Habitats – Black drum can be typically found along the nearshore waters of the western Atlantic from the Gulf of Maine to Florida, as well as the Gulf of Mexico.
-Juveniles can be found throughout the estuarine waters of North Carolina, while adults tend to congregate around structures — including bridge and dock pilings.
+In North Carolina, juveniles can be found throughout the estuarine waters, while adults tend to congregate around structure including bridge and dock pilings.
 Along the Atlantic coast, black drum are thought to migrate northward and inshore each spring and southward and offshore by the late fall.
-They are primarily bottom feeders; juvenile diets consist mainly of small of fish and invertebrates, while the adult diet consists primarily of mollusks and crustaceans.
+They are primarily bottom feeders; juvenile diets consist mainly of small fish and invertebrates while the adult diet consists primarily of mollusks and crustaceans.

 For more information, contact Chris Stewart at Chris.Stewart@ncdenr.gov or 910-796-7370.